US service member killed in Northern Iraq

 Mosul operation: Iraqi-led forces push toward key city

 Smoke rises from an ISIS position after a coalition airstrike in Mosul on October 18.
-The terror group gained control of the key Iraqi city in 2014.

 Mosul operation: Iraqi-led forces push toward key city